 Check the accommodation location with places you want to visit on google maps: Something I always do.
-For reference, I pick a nice spot which I know is rather central or I want to visit.
+For reference, I pick a nice spot that I know is rather central or I want to visit.
 That way I instantly know how good the location of that hotel really is and how much hassle it is to get around.

 Pro tip: Switch to google street view to check out the surroundings of the place you want to stay at.
 Helped me to avoid being located right next to a giant highway a couple of times.

 Like JT reader LarsBos suggested: Spoil yourself with some great Japanese food.
 And that’s exactly what I want to do this time.
-Unfortunately booking a sought after Japanese restaurant isn’t that easy because many offer reservations by phone only.
-Another thing that makes getting a seat difficult is that the top spots are opening up reservations for a certain period (1-3months in advance) usually at a specific date (same applies to events e.g. The Ghibli Museum).
+Unfortunately booking a sought-after Japanese restaurant isn’t that easy because many offer reservations by phone only.
+Another thing that makes getting a seat difficult is that the top spots are opening up reservations for a certain period (1-3 months in advance) usually at a specific date (same applies to events e.g. The Ghibli Museum).

-If you’re after a seat in Michelin-starred restaurant you need some help from a native living in Japan or you need a booking service.
+If you’re after a seat in a Michelin-starred restaurant you need some help from a native living in Japan or you need a booking service.
 A few options to consider if you’re after some high-end sushi-like Sushi Saito or want some help choosing a nice restaurant.

 Being charged for your seat aka 席料 (Sekiryou):